 If you need any help or advice on claiming benefits, or you’d like to see whether you might be eligible for any other support check out our Where you can get help and advice about benefits.

 Remember that money held in workplace or personal pensions could affect your entitlement to benefits, whether or not you take it out.
-Find out more about how any pension money could affect your benefits here.
+Find out more about How lump sum payments and savings can affect your benefits.